 - Since ready mixed concrete (RMC) uses bulk cement instead of bagged cement, dust pollution will be reduced and cement will be saved.

-- Conservation of energy and resources because of saving of cement.
+- Conservation of energy and resources because of the saving of cement.

-- Environment pollution is reduced due to less production of cement.
+- Environmental pollution is reduced due to less production of cement.

-- With better durability of structure, their overall service life increase and there is saving in life-cycle cost.
+- With better durability of the structure, their overall service life increase and there is a saving in life-cycle cost.

 - Eliminating or minimizing human error and reduction in dependency on labour.

-- Timely deliveries in large as well as small pours.
+- Timely deliveries are large as well as small pours.